NHL, players agree on playoff format

 qualifying round for the final four spots in each conference's playoffs.

-In the Eastern Conference, that would mean the Boston Bruins (ranked first),
+In the Eastern Conference, that means the Boston Bruins (ranked first), Tampa

 seeding.
 The next eight East teams will play in best-of-five series, with the